Monday, January 29, 2007

 And don't forget that a huge part of Chinese New Year is eating!
 Chinatown has great eateries and it's the perfect time to celebrate.
 Food is one of the most important things in our culture.
 I've been asked where's a good place to eat for the holiday and quite honestly, I tend to eat at the same places that I always eat.
 My family, friends and I just order different things.
 We celebrate by ordering the more expensive dishes like lobster, abalone, and sharkfin soup.
 These are just some of the exotic dishes that are offered.

-stop by for ice cream.
+And if you really want to end the day with a bang, stop by for ice cream.
 Although I'm around ice cream all day, I'm still always craving some!
 Don't forget to say "hi" to me and wish me a happy new year!

 CHINATOWN, NYC